toschneck/openshift-example-bakery-ci-pipeline/README.md

     oc new-project ta-nexus
     openshift/infrastructur/nexus/create-nexus.sh

 After the deployment is successful you will get a new Nexus.
 Please note the URL how you can access it.
-On my local OpenShift cluster it is: `nexus-ta-nexus.10.0.6.193.xip.io`
+On my local OpenShift cluster it is: `nexus-ta-nexus.192.168.37.1.nip.io`

-    oc describe route nexus | grep -i request Requested Host:		nexus-ta-nexus.10.0.6.193.xip.io
+    oc describe route nexus | grep -i request Requested Host:		nexus-ta-nexus.192.168.37.1.nip.io

 ### Define `NEXUS_HOST`

 Use the hostname of te nexus repository you wan't to use.
 In the example above it is `nexus-ta-nexus.10.0.100.201.xip.io`, so execute:

-    export NEXUS_HOST=nexus-ta-nexus.10.0.6.193.xip.io
+    export NEXUS_HOST=nexus-ta-nexus.192.168.37.1.nip.io

 **NOTE:** If you use your own Nexus you may have to update the credentials at [openshift/infrastructur/maven-cd-settings.xml](openshift/infrastructur/maven-cd-settings.xml).

+**NOTE:** If you use an `oc cluster up` environment, ensure that you firewall enables inbound traffic on your interface `docker0` from the OpenShift IP range.
+In my example I had to add the following UFW rule: `sudo ufw allow in on docker0 from 192.168.199.1/24`

 ### Create and Start OpenShift Pipeline